kloopdogg/AzCertNotes/ai900/Question-Answering-with-the-Language-Service.md

-# question answering with the Language Service
+# Question answering with the Language Service
 Create a custom question answering knowledge base with Azure AI Language, and create a bot with Azure AI Bot Service that answers user questions.

 ## Intro